Getting to Hakuba

 Tokyo Airport Bus to Hakuba

 The Hakuba bus is an easy transport option from Narita Airport or Haneda Airport.
 The bus costs about the same as the train/train/bus combo (see below) and the Hakuba bus trip takes a little longer, about 6 hours.
-One disadvantage is that there are only limited schedules, so it's suitability will depend on your flight time.
-This transport can be good if you arrive at the Narita airport in the evening (so you can avoid having to overnight in a Narita hotel or Nagano hotel).
-Keep in mind that not all Hakuba hotels will allow check-in at 1:30am.
+One disadvantage is that there are only limited schedules, so its suitability will depend on your flight time.
+This transport can be good if you arrive at the Narita airport in the evening so you can avoid having to overnight in a Narita hotel or Nagano hotel, but keep in mind that not all Hakuba hotels will allow check-in at 1:30am.

 You can book a Hakuba bus with Nagano Snow Shuttle.
-If the bus schedule doesn't line up with your flights there are also bus/train combos.
-The day schedule drops off at Hakuba Base Camp in Echoland whilst the evening bus drops off at your accommodation (so the trip time can be long).
+The day schedule drops off at Hakuba Base Camp in Echoland whilst the evening buses drop off at your accommodation (so the trip time can be long).

 For the return trip, you can opt to get dropped off at the JR Tokyo Shinjuku train station.